Editor’s Note: This post was originally published in September 2020 and has been updated for accuracy and comprehensiveness as of June 2023.

 Even if you’ve used postcards before, think hard about your creative elements.

-Here are some design tips that will help take some of the stress out of creating and mailing a successful postcard marketing campaign.
+Here are direct mail postcard design tips that will help take some of the stress out of creating and mailing a successful marketing campaign.

 1. Keep It Simple